-Employees provide a range of information and assistance to other employees and customers based on a broad knowledge of the employee's work area and general knowledge of the Leisure Services services.
-Employees may be required to develop specialised knowledge in other areas within Leisure Services.
+Employees provide a range of information and assistance to other employees and customers based on a broad knowledge of the employee's work area and general knowledge of Leisure Services Businesses.
+Employees may be required to develop specialised knowledge in other areas within Leisure Services Businesses.
 Employees must have knowledge of safety standards and relevant work processes.
 Employees at this level will have sufficient knowledge of the procedures and practices, policies, Acts and Regulations used within their local area.